QuickNS/aad-authorize-third-party/Readme.md

 # Azure Active Directory - Authorization of third-party access to API

-The code in this repo is meant to describe a scenario where we want to allow an entity to access an Azure Active Directory protected API on behalf of one or multiple other entities.
+The code in this repo is meant to describe a scenario where we want to allow an identity to access an Azure Active Directory protected API on behalf of one or multiple other identities.

 The problem and the proposed solution are detailed in this documentation.
 The repository includes code both in Java and C# (.NET core) implementing the scenario.